Moving to Orange Walk, Belize

 When we asked people what advice they would give someone preparing to move to Orange Walk, they said:

 "Orange Walk is a small town with a population of around 13,000 people, known for its friendly and welcoming community.
 The official language is English, but many locals also speak Spanish, Creole, and Mayan languages.
 The cost of living in Orange Walk is relatively low compared to many Western countries, but it's important to note that wages are also significantly lower.
 The local currency is the Belize Dollar, which is pegged to the US dollar at a rate of 2:1.
 The town has a tropical climate with a wet and dry season, so it's advisable to pack clothing suitable for both.
 Healthcare facilities in Orange Walk are basic, and for serious medical conditions, you may need to travel to Belize City or even outside the country.
 The town is known for its sugar cane production, and the local rum factory is a popular tourist attraction.
 The local cuisine is a mix of Mexican, Caribbean, and Mayan influences, with rice and beans, tamales, and seafood being common dishes.
 Public transportation is available but not always reliable, so many expats choose to buy or rent a car.
 The crime rate in Orange Walk is lower than in larger cities like Belize City, but it's still advisable to take standard precautions to protect your personal safety and belongings.
 The education system in Belize follows the British model, and there are several schools in Orange Walk, but the quality of education may not be up to the standards expats are used to.
-Lastly, it's important to note that while Belize has a relaxed lifestyle, it also has a slower pace of life, which can take some getting used to for newcomers," replied a member in Orange Walk.
+Lastly, it's important to note that while Belize has a relaxed lifestyle, it also has a slower pace of life, which can take some getting used to for newcomers," remarked one expat who made the move to Orange Walk.

 How do I find a place to live in Orange Walk?